 – Hold a current Main Roads WA Worksite Traffic Management (WTM) accreditation (or be within the 3 month grace period of expiry)

-– Hold a Statement of Attainment in RIIRIS402D Carry out risk management process or equivalent
+– Hold a Statement of Attainment in RIIRIS402D Carry out the risk management process or equivalent

 – Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic control diagrams, writing safety documentation and compliance audit reports

 Note: Where the primary role of the applicant that is seeking their WTM re-accreditation is limited to either:

 a) reviewing, recommending and/or authorising TMPs or

 b) conducting site compliance inspections and modifying the TMPs

 The applicant shall submit a copy of one (1) Traffic Management Plan that they had reviewed, approved or conducted a site compliance inspection for, together with their review comments, for assessment.

 Main Roads WA Prerequisites

 In order to meet Main Roads WA requirements, participants MUST: